02 Jul America’s Guiding Principles Likely Drafted on Hemp Paper

 Hemp is enjoying renewed popularity in the U.S. Since 2014, states have been establishing pilot programs for hemp cultivation, opening the door for a possible domestic hemp industry in the U.S. for the first time in almost one hundred years.
 We seem on the precipice of once again realizing George Washington’s urging to “make the most of the Hemp seed, sow it everywhere.”

-Hemp-derived goods are more popular and readily available than ever before in the U.S. – including CBD hemp oil supplements.
+Hemp-derived goods are more popular and readily available than ever before in the U.S. – including CBD hemp oil products.
 In fact, HempMeds® hemp oil products are now more accessible than ever before.
 That is because we have reduced prices throughout our store, in some cases as much as 40%, passing sizable savings on to you, our customers.